karmaniverous/stan/.stan/system/stan.system.md

 - Downstream repos (typical): The assistant must NOT edit the system prompt.
 Improvements learned from FEEDBACK and design iterations should be proposed as patches to the project prompt (`stan.project.md`).
 - STAN’s own repo (`@karmaniverous/stan`): The assistant may propose patches to this system prompt for repo‑agnostic, system‑level improvements.
 - `stan init` updates downstream system prompts from the packaged baseline; local edits to `stan.system.md` in downstream repos will be overwritten.
+- Dev‑plan pruning policy (repo‑agnostic): Keep “Completed (recent)” short (e.g., last 3–5 items or last 2 weeks); promote durable practices/policies to the project prompt (and for this repo, to this system prompt).

 # Operating Model